MoserMichael/python-obj-system/decorator.md

 ## <a id='s1-3' />Decorators that can receive parameters

-Lets look at the LimitCalls decorator, it can be used in different scenarios, it receives the following arguments
+Lets look at the configurabl LimitCalls decorator, it can be used in different scenarios, it receives the following configuration parameters:
-- log\_calls - a boolean, it logs the call if set.
+- log\_calls - a boolean, it logs the call if set to True
-- max\_calls - the maximum number of calls, if decorator does not forward the call to the original function, when the limit on the number of calls has been reached.
+- max\_calls - the maximum number of calls, if decorator raises an error and does not forward the call to the original function, when the limit on the number of calls has been reached.

 The class \_LimitCalls starts with an underscore, to show that this is a private class, that is not supposed to be exported from a module.